Introduction to Quantum

 The ultimate goal is to achieve a fault-tolerant quantum computer, which is a quantum computer that can perform complex calculations accurately over long periods of time by mitigating the inherent instability of qubits.
 These machines use quantum error correction techniques to detect and fix errors as they occur, allowing them to process complex computations reliably without being derailed by noise or decoherence.

-Once fault-tolerance is achieved, the full potential of quantum computing will be unlocked and enabled to solve problems that are currently beyond the reach of even the most powerful classical supercomputers.
-Current projections have fault-tolerance being achieved by 2027.*
+Once fault-tolerance is achieved, the full potential of quantum computing will be unlocked and enabled to solve or assist in solving many problems that are currently beyond the reach of even the most powerful classical supercomputers.

 Market Potential and Opportunities